-Covered Service Limitations/Notes respiratory therapies School-based Health Clinic Services (SBHC) SBHC (certified by the LDH Office of Public Health) services are those Medicaid services provided within school settings to Medicaid eligible children under the age of 21.
-The MCO must offer a contract to each SBHC.
-The MCO may stipulate that the SBHC follow all of the MCO's required policies and procedures. • A medical procedure, treatment or operation that causes the person to no longer be able to reproduce Requirements are as follows: The person to be sterilized must give informed consent not less than 30 full calendar days (or not less than 72 hours in the case of a premature delivery or abdominal surgery) but not more than 180 calendar days before the date of the sterilization.
+Covered Service Limitations/Notes Sterilization: Requirements are as follows: A medical procedure, treatment or operation that causes the person to no longer be able to reproduce The person to be sterilized must give informed consent not less than 30 full calendar days (or not less than 72 hours in the case of a premature delivery or abdominal surgery) but not more than 180 calendar days before the date of the sterilization.
 A new consent form is required if 180 days have passed before the surgery occurs.
-The consent for sterilization cannot be obtained while the patient is in the hospital for labor, childbirth, abortion, or under the influence of alcohol or other substances that affects a patient's awareness.
+The consent for sterilization cannot be obtained while the patient is in the hospital for labor, childbirth, abortion or under the influence of alcohol or other substances that affects a patient's awareness.
 The person to be sterilized must: Be at least 21 years of age at the time consent is received.
 Be mentally competent.
-Not be in an institution (that is, not involuntarily confined or kept under a civil or criminal status in a correctional or rehabilitation facility or confined in a mental hospital or other facility for the care and treatment of mental illness) The patient must give informed consent on the approved Sterilization Consent Form, available at https://www.lamedicaid.com/provweb1/forms/forms.htm.
-Telemedicine Healthy Blue offers telemedicine through LiveHealth Online (LHO) for our members.
-LHO is a mobile app and website (https://startlivehealthonline.com) that provides members with a convenient way to have live video visits with board-certified doctors, psychologists or psychiatrists.
+Not be in an institution (that is, not involuntarily confined or kept under a civil or criminal status in a correctional or rehabilitation facility or confined in a mental hospital or other facility for the care and treatment of mental illness).
+Telemedicine Form, available at lamedicaid.com/provweb1/forms/forms.htm.
+Healthy Blue offers telemedicine through LiveHealth Online (LHO) for our members.
+LHO is a mobile app and website (startlivehealthonline.com) that provides members with a convenient way to have live video visits with board-certified doctors, psychologists or psychiatrists.
 Additionally, our behavioral health members may obtain telemedicine mental health services through One TeleMed, a telemedicine company that utilizes information and communication technologies to enable the diagnosis, consultation, treatment, education, care management and self-management of patients at a distance from health care providers.
-To make a referral to One TeleMed for a member, please call 1-337-565-0843 and select option 2.
-Healthy Blue case management can also assist with care coordination for a member and can be reached at 1-877-440-4065 ext.
+To make a referral to One TeleMed for a member, please call 337-565-0843 and select option 2.
+Healthy Blue case management can also assist with care coordination for a member and can be reached at 877-440-4065 ext.
 106-103-5145.
-Women's Health Services are restricted to these reasons: Services - Abortions A physician has found and confirms in writing that, on the basis of his or her judgment, the life of the pregnant woman would be in danger if the fetus were carried to term.
-In the case of ending a pregnancy due to rape or incest, certain requirements must be met: The member must report the act to a law enforcement official unless the treating physician confirms in writing that, in his or her expert opinion, the victim was not physically or psychologically able to report the rape or incest.
-The report of the act to the law enforcement official or the treating physician's statement that the victim was not able to report the rape or incest must be submitted to Healthy Blue.
+Therapy Services Healthy Blue covers speech therapy, physical therapy, and occupational therapy services to members of any age, without restrictions to place of service.